gratitude-notes/gratitude-notes-core/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.

+**Install these following packages ONLY if you do not have them *installed and configured already.**
 * npm
   ```sh
   npm install npm@latest -g